-On this page you'll find a few representations of data from the One Year Out surveys of the Classes of 2012 and 2013.
-These classes also received a senior survey and will be invited to complete a survey 5 and 10 years after graduation.
-The full results of the survey can be viewed here: http://www.kenyon.edu/directories/offices-services/institutional-research/surveys/alumni-surveys-and-results/
+On this page you'll find a few representations of data from the One Year Out survey of the Class of 2012.
+This class also received a senior survey, and it will be invited to complete a survey 5 and 10 years after graduation.

-All 337 graduates were invited to take the survey and 49% (166 of 337) elected to participate.
-Of the participating 2012 Kenyon graduates, 67% are now working and 14% are enrolled in grad school.
+All 337 graduates were invited to take the survey and 49% elected to participate.
+Of the participating 2012 Kenyon graduates, 67% are now working and 14% are enrolled in graduate school.

-Respondents now enrolled in graduate school indicated that Kenyon was “Very Effective” in preparing them for both writing (88%) and critically reading (85%) their respective disciplines course work.
+Respondents now enrolled in graduate school indicated that Kenyon was “Very Effective” at preparing them for both writing (88%) and critically reading (85%) their respective disciplines course work.

 Of the employed graduates 72% indicated their job would likely continue until they wished to leave, and 77% indicated that their positions have allowed them to continue to learn and grow.